-The University of Edinburgh was founded in 1583, the last of the four ancient Scottish universities.
-It is a world leading centre of academic excellence, ranked 4th in the UK for research power.
-It is also now home to the Edinburgh College of Art (ECA).
+The University of Edinburgh was founded in 1583, the last of the 4 ancient Scottish universities.
+It is now Scotland’s largest university and centre of academic excellence, ranked 4th in the UK for research power.
+It is also the home of the Edinburgh College of Art (ECA).

-There are over 500 degree programmes on offer, taught through 20 academic schools in three colleges:
+There are almost 400 degree programmes on offer, taught through 21 academic schools in three colleges:

-The university is consistently ranked as one of the best 50 universities in the world.
-It ranked 19th place in the 2016/17 QS World University Rankings.
+The university is ranked 20th in the top 50 universities in the QS World University Rankings 2021.

 Courtesy of University of Edinburgh

 City of Edinburgh